My America Is Watching Tigers Die

-My America Is Watching Tigers Die was an American noise rock band formed in Newark, Delaware, 2002.
-The group consists of: vocalist David Rushman, guitarist Matthew Turner, bassist Brian Miller, and drummer Andrew Rapp.
+My America Is Watching Tigers Die was an American noise rock band formed in Newark, Delaware, in 2002.
+The group consisted of: vocalist David Rushman, guitarist Matthew Turner, bassist Brian Miller, and drummer Andrew Rapp.
 They were influenced by Deadguy, Knut, The Jesus Lizard, Botch, and Coalesce.
 The band toured with acts such as: Coliseum, Sannhet, Keelhaul, KEN Mode, Rosetta, Engineer, North, Bezoar, Thera Roya, All Time Low, and Pharaoh to name a few.

-They were originally called An April Setting Sun until changing their name in May 2004.
-The band signed into Emerald Moon Records and released their debut album Narratives (2006).
-The band caught the eyes of Pluto Records and signed into them and released their second album Stone Age (2008).
-Unexpectedly, the frontman of the band David Rushman, left in 2008 which changed the direction of the band, after the departure of Rushman the band shortened their name to My America.
+They were originally called An April Setting Sun before changing their name in May 2004.
+The band signed to Emerald Moon Records and released their debut album Narratives (2006).
+After the release of Narratives, the band caught the eyes of Pluto Records, and signed with them for the release of their second album Stone Age (2008).
+Frontman David Rushman unexpectedly left the band in 2008, leading to a change in the sound and direction of the band.
+After the departure of Rushman, the band officially shortened their name to My America.

-Soon, the band were dropped from Pluto Records and self-released Hurry Up & Chill (2010), the album then attracted The Ghost Is Clear Records and eventually signed to them.
-They'll release their final album Misses (2016), until officially disbanding in late 2016.
+After Pluto Records became inactive, the band self-released Hurry Up & Chill (2010).
+The album attracted The Ghost Is Clear Records, who eventually signed them.
+They released their final album Misses (2016), before officially disbanding in late 2016.

 History

 2002–2004: Formation and early years

 The Band was formed in Milford, Delaware, 2002, it started as a four-piece band and was originally called An April Sun Setting.
 The band originally consisted of: vocalist David Rushman, guitarist/vocalist Matthew Turner, bassist Brain Miller, and drummer Mike MacMillan.
 The band released a 4-track 7 Stones Sessions on March 4, 2003.
-Suddenly, Mike MacMillian had to leave on March 7, 2003, and was replaced by Blair Allen on March 21, 2003.
-Later the band released the third EP called A Cure for the Common Broken Heart in June 2003.
+Suddenly, Mike MacMillan had to leave on March 7, 2003, and was replaced by Blair Allen on March 21, 2003.
+Later the band released their third EP called A Cure for the Common Broken Heart in June 2003.
 On June 6, 2003, Blair Allen had to leave after 3 months of joining the band.

-Eventually on July 3, 2003, Andrew Rapp officially joined as drums and soon Will DiMondi will also join as backing guitarist in August, in the same month the band released their self-titled EP.
+Eventually on July 3, 2003, Andrew Rapp officially joined as drums, and soon, Will DiMondi also joined as second guitarist in August.
+That same month the band released their self-titled EP.
 The band changed their name My America Is Watching Tigers Die in May 2004.
 On May 19, 2004, Will DiMondi left to pursue another project, now playing bass with Your Eyes My Dreams.
-On September 4, 2004, the band released the fourth EP He Saved Himself For The Harlot.
+He was replaced on second guitar by Brett Carpenter.
+On September 4, 2004, the band released their fourth EP He Saved Himself For The Harlot.